Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 4 – It’s more than just a cookbook.

-If you buy the cookbook and then head straight to the recipes, you’ll be missing out on some great information.
-Here’s a taste (pun intended) of what you get in the first two chapters, and chapter 12:
+If you buy the cookbook and then head straight to the recipes, you’ll miss out on some great information.
+Here’s a taste (pun intended) of what you get in the first two chapters:

 Sub-sections of Chapter One — Eat Slow to Run Fast include:

-Running on Empty — “As a result of our reliance on nutrient-poor processed foods, the majority of Americans are overfed, undernourished, and running on empty.”
+Running on Empty — “…the majority of Americans are overfed, undernourished, and running on empty.”
 (Pg 3)

 Indulgent Nourishment — “Indulgent nourishment” is how they define their way of eating.
 It’s not about counting calories, carbs, or fats; it’s about eating whole, nutrient-dense, wonderfully satisfying foods.
 (Pg 4)